jenkinsci/azure-container-agents-plugin/README.md

 1. Jenkins -> Manage Jenkins -> Configure System
 2. Press `Add a new cloud` and choose `Azure Container Service(Kubernetes)`
 3. Specify `Cloud Name` and it should be unique.
-4. Choose an existing `Azure Service Principal` or create a new credential.
+4. Choose an existing `Azure Credential` or create a new credential.
 5. Choose `Resource Group` and `Container Service Name`.
 6. Specify `Namespace`
 7. Choose an existing `ACS Credential` or create a new one.
 If you using Azure Container Service (AKS), then you don't need to choose `ACS Credential`.
 Or you can choose one of two different kinds of credentials: